Cyrile-Duquenoy/cyrile-duquenoy.github.io/README.md

 # About

-French Mathematics Student based in Montpellier/Marseille, France.
+French Mathematics Student based in Marseille, France.
 Specialized in scientific calcul, simulation and numerical analysis.
 This site lists parts of my student works, some work in progress, links and others.

-Looking for a 4 to 6 month internship starting on 1 March 2025.
-Ideally located in the PACA region or around Montpellier.
-In scientific computing, simulation and numerical analysis.
-Data can also be included.
+Currently an intern at the LBA, Marseille (Biomechanics Laboratory).

 [GitHub](https://github.com/Cyrile-Duquenoy)
 [Linkedin](https://www.linkedin.com/in/cyrile-duquenoy-110420296/)